JobsJr/Claimant/README.md

 # Claiment

-Claiment is an Android app which helps users to find bus platforms in Majestic bus stand(Bangalore)
+Claimant is an Android app which helps users to find bus platforms in Majestic bus stand(Bangalore)